wookey-project/app-sample-leds/README.md

 ```

 Beware of the `IPC_RECV_ASYNC`, meaning that we ask for an IPC reception in **asynchronous mode**.
-This is important since we do not want the syscall to be blocking: other work must be done periodically
+This is important since we do not want the syscall to be blocking: some other work must be done periodically in order
-by the leds task, so we want to move on to the rest of the `while(1)` loop in any case.
+to make the leds blinking.

 Since the IPC reception is asynchronous, three cases can occur and can be discriminated using the return
 value of the syscall:
-  * `SYS_E_DONE`: this means that there is a waiting IPC from the button application
+  * `SYS_E_DONE`: there is an awaiting message sent by the button application
-  * `SYS_E_BUSY`: this means that there is no waiting IPC from the button application
+  * `SYS_E_BUSY`: there is no awaiting message
-  * `SYS_E_DENIED` or `SYS_E_INVAL`: these are syscall errors and should not occur in a nominal behavior
+  * `SYS_E_DENIED` or `SYS_E_INVAL`: these are syscall errors and should not occur in a nominal behavior.
+Possible causes are missing permissions or improper parameters (ie. invalid task id)

 In order to catch these cases, we use a `switch case`.
 When a button push event is caught through IPC, we
 change the internal state of the LEDs, making the other LEDs couple blink: